Skip to navigation Skip to content

 Reporting options and self service

 Carers can report employment income, volunteer work, training or study activities and the number of hours they worked per week (including travel time) online, using the Report employment income service.
-Carers can also access respite days via the service if they temporarily exceed the 25 hours per week rule.
+Carers can also access respite days through the service if they temporarily exceed the 25 hour rule or 100 hour work limit.

 Notification reporters can update their employment and caring activity details using the Report employment income service.
-However, where activity hours change from week to week or the carer exceeds the 25 hour rule, they will be advised to contact Services Australia and will not be able to finish their update.
+However, where activity hours change from week to week or the carer exceeds the 25 hour rule/100 hour work limit, they will be advised to contact Services Australia and will not be able to finish their update.

-Carers who have commenced work, returned to work or have ceased employment are able to update their employment status through their Centrelink Online account or Express Plus Centrelink mobile app.
+Carers who have started or returned to work, or have ceased employment can update their employment status through their Centrelink Online account or Express Plus Centrelink mobile app.
 This service automatically places them onto, or turns off, their 2 weekly reporting requirement.

 Eligible customers can also update their partner's employment status when the partner: